Brain Optimization: Meaning, Importance & Best Techniques

 A men working out on a mat

-Regular physical activity can increase the size of the hippocampus, thus improving cognitive function and spatial memory in particular.
+Regular physical exercise can increase the size of the hippocampus, thus improving cognitive function and spatial intelligence in particular.
 Physical exercise is proven to reduce the risk of dementia at any age and generally promotes brain health.

 Moreover, even people genetically inclined to develop Alzheimer’s and similar brain conditions can stave off the beginning of illness for many years.
 All they need to do is dedicate themselves to leading a healthy lifestyle that includes regular exercise.